brilliantlabsAR/monocle-micropython/README.md

 1. Ensure you have the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools) installed.

-1. Clone this repository, submodules and build:
+1. Clone this repository along with submodules and build the mpy-cross toolchain:

     ```sh
-    # Clone and jump into this repo
     git clone https://github.com/brilliantlabsAR/monocle-micropython.git
     cd monocle-micropython

-    # Initialize the submodules
     git submodule update --init
     git -C micropython submodule update --init lib/micropython-lib

-    # Build mpy-cross toolchain
     make -C micropython/mpy-cross
     ```

+1. You should now be able to build the project by calling `make` from the `monocle-micropython` folder.

+    ```sh
+    make
+    ```

+1. Before flashing an nRF5340, you may need to unlock the chip first.

+    ```sh
+    nrfjprog --recover
+    ```

+1. You should then be able to flash the device.

+    ```sh
+    make flash
+    ```

+### Debugging

-1. You can now close the terminal and open the project in [VSCode](https://code.visualstudio.com).
+1. Open the project in [VSCode](https://code.visualstudio.com).

-    There are three build tasks already configured and ready for use.
+    There are some build tasks already configured within `.vscode/tasks.json`.
 Access them by pressing `Ctrl-Shift-P` (`Cmd-Shift-P` on MacOS) → `Tasks: Run Task`.

-    1. Build (`Ctrl-B` / `Cmd-B`)
+    1. Build
-    1. Build & flash
+    1. Build & Flash Chip
+    1. Erase & Unlock Chip
     1. Clean

+1. Connect your debugger as described [here](https://docs.brilliant.xyz/monocle/monocle/#manually-programming).

+1. You many need to unlock the device by using the `Erase Chip` task before programming or debugging.

+1. To enable IntelliSense, be sure to select the correct compiler from within VSCode. `Ctrl-Shift-P` (`Cmd-Shift-P` on MacOS) → `C/C++: Select IntelliSense Configuration` → `Use arm-none-eabi-gcc`.

+1. Install the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension for VSCode in order to enable debugging.

+1. A debugging launch is already configured within `.vscode/launch.json`.
+Run the `J-Link` launch configuration from the `Run and Debug` panel, or press `F5`.
+The project will automatically build and flash before launching.

+1. To monitor the logs, run the task `RTT Console` and ensure the `J-Link` launch configuration is running.

 ### Generating final release `.hex` and DFU `.zip` files